What does neuroscience have to do with coaching and therapy?

 If you’re a coach or therapist, your job is to facilitate change in your client’s

 - emotions (more mindfulness and resilience)

 - behaviour (new healthy habits).

-Coaching builds the psychological skills needed to support lasting change such as:
+Coaching builds the mental skills needed to support lasting change.
+Skills such as:

 Seven principles of neuroscience every coach should know.